pstuffa/d3-course-work/d3Basics.md

 # D3 Fundamentals #

-The goal for this lesson will be for you to understand how the goal.html visualization works.
+The goal for this lesson will be for you to understand how goal.html works.
 Let's take a look at the code and see what we do understand aready.

 ```
 <!DOCTYPE html>